Macroscopic active matter under confinement: dynamical heterogeneity, bursts, and glassy behavior in a few-body system of self-propelling camphor surfers: Introduction

-Through experimental observations and a minimal soft-matter model of interacting active particles, we identify the emergence of an intermediate length scale --- larger than the particle size --- potentially linked to the length scale of chemical gradients driving self-propulsion~\cite{boniface2019self}.
+Through experimental observations and a minimal soft-matter model of interacting active particles, we identify the emergence of an intermediate length scale --- larger than the particle size --- in this system, potentially linked to the length scale of chemical gradients driving self-propulsion~\cite{boniface2019self}.
 This intermediate scale plays a critical role in the formation of cage-like structures at intermediate density, reminiscent of the caging observed in glass transitions.
 Such length scales have been proposed in active matter systems to explain the complex spatiotemporal organization seen in these systems~\cite{soh2011swarming, araujo2023steering}.
+This minimal approach is chosen to enable generalization to interacting active systems beyond soft matter.

-This study contributes to the broader understanding of glassy dynamics in active matter by illustrating a macroscopic analog, complementing existing at the microscale~\cite{hunter2012physics, lu2013colloidal, berthier2016facets}.
-Specifically, we explore how density influences the collective behavior of self-propelled particles in confinement and how it can drive the system toward a glass-like transition --- a phenomena that has been difficult to observe in experiments~\cite{janssen2019active}.
-Remarkably, the observed phenomena occur at intermediate particle densities, a unique feature of our active macroscopic system.
+This study contributes to the broader understanding of glassy dynamics in active matter by illustrating a macroscopic analog, complementing existing studies at the microscale~\cite{hunter2012physics, lu2013colloidal, berthier2016facets}.
+Specifically, we explore how density influences the collective behavior of self-propelled particles in confinement and how it can drive the system toward a glass-like transition --- a phenomenon that has been difficult to observe in experiments~\cite{janssen2019active}.
+Remarkably, the observed phenomena occur at intermediate particle densities, a unique feature of this active macroscopic system.